 Computer guided implants

-With advances in computer technology and the wish to place implants very accurately, less traumatically and restore them immediately we invested in using a computer guided implant placement system.
-To complement the process we have become one of the few sites in the UK to have in house 3D scanning facilities.
+With advances in computer technology and the wish to place implants very accurately, less traumatically and restore them immediately we invested in using the Navident computer guided implant placement system.
+To complement the process, we have become one of the few sites in the UK to have in house 3D bone scanning facilities.

-In this fast developing process we use cone beam scan data in our computers, this data will produce a very accurate three-dimensional map of the jaws and soft tissues.
+In this fast-developing process, we use cone beam scan data in our computers, this data will produce a very accurate three-dimensional map of the jaws and soft tissues.
 We then plan implant placement on the computer model in conjunction with ideal tooth positions gained from scanning a denture indicating the best position for each tooth.
-We then manufacture a computer formed stent to guide the accurate placement of implants in the positions generated on the 3D computer model.
+The patient data and implant position is then linked to our instruments using stereo cameras above the patient.
+This allows the surgeon to guide the implant placement using live visualisation of the surgical process on a screen..

-The technique has the added advantage of allowing us to place the implants without the need to cut the gum and then stitch up afterwards in a conventional fashion, this speeds up the operation time and reduces the post operative recovery period dramatically.
-More significantly the accuracy of this process allows us to produce a temporary bridge in advance that will be fitted at the time of surgery.
+The technique has the added advantage of allowing us to place the implants without the need to cut the gum and then stitch up afterwards in a conventional fashion, this speeds up the operation time and reduces the post-operative recovery period dramatically.
+More significantly the accuracy of this process allows us to produce a temporary bridge or crown in advance that will be fitted at the time of surgery.

 What if I do not have enough bone?